hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/features/mixed_precision_training.md

 | AMP_TYPE.APEX | ❌ | ❌ | More fine-grained, we can choose opt_level O0, O1, O2, O3 |
 | AMP_TYPE.NAIVE | ✅ | ✅ | Model parameters, forward and backward operations are all downcast to fp16 |

-The first two rely on the original implementation of PyTorch (version 1.6 and above) and Nvidia Apex.
+The first two rely on the original implementation of PyTorch (version 1.6 and above) and NVIDIA Apex.
 The last method is similar to Apex O2 level.
 Among these methods, apex AMP is not compatible with tensor parallelism.
 This is because that tensors are split across devices in tensor parallelism, thus, it is required to communicate among different processes to check if inf or nan occurs in the whole model weights.